jqvxz/icoptimizer-remake/README.md

 - Install the program using the installer provided in the releases tab
 - Execute the installed program and select your tweaks
 - Click "exceute" at the bottom of the app and wait
-- You can switch to Light / Dark mode using the top left slider
+- You can switch to Light / Dark mode using the top right slider

 # VirusTotal scan results